 Let's see.
 There's The Dead Zone, Batman Returns, Pulp Fiction, Sleepy Hollow, Man on Fire, Hairspray, Peter Pan Live!, and I feel like I should've seen him in other stuff.
 Um, he guest hosted Saturday Night Live a few times maybe.
 And there was the music video for Fatboy Slim's "Weapon of Choice."
 And an ad for Kia Optima.
 And... you know, there's just the sort of general concept of "Christopher Walken"...
 I mean, in some ways he's not so much a person as an idea, you know what I mean?
 Whatever....

-Time Bandits, Tron, Star Trek VI, A Christmas Carol, Wing Commander, Teenage Mutant Ninja Turtles II, and some voice work.
+I know him from Time Bandits; and Tron; and Star Trek VI; and A Christmas Carol; and Titanic; and Wing Commander; and Teenage Mutant Ninja Turtles II; and some voice work.
 I've probably seen him in some other stuff... though I think I sometimes confuse him with Alan Rickman...

 I know him from a relatively minor role in Batman Begins; and from The Last Samurai; and Memoirs of a Geisha; and Inception; and Cirque du Freak.